Chinese, Russian militaries hold drills in northwest China

 Chinese, Russian militaries hold drills in northwest ChinaNew

-BEIJING (AP) — Chinese and Russian military forces are engaged in joint exercises in northwestern China as ties grow between the two autocratic states amid uncertainty over instability in Afghanistan.
-The exercises involving ground troops and air forces are due to continue through Friday in the Ningxia Hui Autonomous region.
-The region borders on Xinjiang, where China has detained more than 1 million Uyghurs and members of other Muslim minorities in what it calls a campaign against terrorism and extremism.
-Xinjiang shares a narrow frontier with Afghanistan, and Beijing is concerned about violence spilling over its border as the U.S. withdraws its final troops from Afghanistan.
+BEIJING (AP) — Chinese and Russian military forces are engaged in joint exercises in northwestern China as ties grow between the two autocratic states amid uncertainty over the instability in Afghanistan.
+The exercises involving ground troops and air forces are to continue through Friday in the Ningxia Hui Autonomous region.
+The region is located in northwestern China east of Xinjiang, where China has detained more than 1 million Uyghurs and members of other Muslim minorities in what it calls a campaign against terrorism and extremism.
+Critics say the detentions violate the human rights of a minority group.
+Xinjiang shares a narrow frontier with Afghanistan, and Beijing is concerned about violence spilling over its border as the U.S. withdraws its troops from Afghanistan.